Anyone interested in heading down the mergers and acquisitions career path should be aware: It’s not for amateurs.

 When appointments are made by investment banks and announced in the financial press, it often goes hand-in-hand with a mention of how they’re a deal-maker.
 Deal-making, or selling the services of the investment bank, is the alchemy of investment banks.

-It will come as little surprise that the best degrees for M&A are the elite schools.
+It will come as little surprise that the best degrees for M&A are obtained from elite schools.

-Look through the educational background of the employees at the most prestigious investment banks and there’s a common thread running through them all: Ivy League, Top-10 MBA Business Schools, and prestigious schools from other countries.
+Look through the educational backgrounds of the employees at the most prestigious investment banks and there’s a common thread: Ivy League, Top-10 MBA Business Schools, and prestigious schools from other countries.

-Also, the best universities and technology institutes in India and China are increasingly happy hunting grounds for the big players in M&A.
+Also, the best universities and technology institutes in India and China are increasingly excellent recruiting grounds for big players in M&A.

 Specific M&A training courses

 If you’d like to enter M&A without going back to college full-time, there are options available to you.
-A previous DealRoom article about M&A training courses provides an overview of some of the best courses around for those that want to gain specific M&A knowledge.
+A previous DealRoom article about M&A training courses provides an overview of some of the best courses for those who want to gain specific M&A knowledge.

 Finance (investment banking) is still a big draw among MBA graduates, typically attracting between 30% and 40% of the best business schools.

-However, an MBA isn’t the only route into M&A. In private equity, for example, less than 10% of first-timers in the industry come direct from MBAs.
+However, an MBA isn’t the only route into M&A. In private equity, for example, less than 10% of first-timers in the industry come directly from MBAs.

-Finally: let's take a look at typical day of someone working in M&A
+Finally: let's take a look at a typical day of someone working in M&A

 The day of someone working in M&A depends on i) how active their company is in M&A, and ii) how much progress they have made on closing individual transactions.

-That is, if you are still at the deal origination phase, it’s likely that you’ll spend most of your day looking for suitable transactions and reading industry reports; if you’re just about to close a transaction, you’ll be up to your eyes in negotiations, due diligence and preparation for post merger integration.
+If you are still at the deal origination phase, it’s likely that you’ll spend most of your day looking for suitable transactions and reading industry reports; if you’re just about to close a transaction, you’ll be up to your eyes in negotiations, due diligence, and preparation for post merger integration.

 That said, a “typical day” would probably include some of the following:

-• Reaching out to the corporate development managers at potentially interesting target companies and/or investment bankers with good deal flow to establish those companies in the market which are for sale and of interest for potential acquisitions.
+- Reaching out to the corporate development managers, interesting target companies and/or contacting investment bankers with good deal flow.
+From here, you’ll establish those companies in the market that they are for sale in; and, of interest for potential acquisitions.

-• Team meetings where deal progress is discussed - both for existing deals and deal origination.
-This could also involve members of the company’s strategy team, who will play a big influence on the company’s M&A ongoing M&A strategy.
+- Team meetings where deal progress is discussed – both for existing deals and deal origination.
+This could also involve members of the company’s strategy team who will play a big influence on the company’s ongoing M&A strategy.

-• Document writing (particularly the case if you’re working as an intermediary on the sell-side), whereby you are required to constantly update the company’s information memorandum.
+- Document writing (this is particularly the case if you’re working as an intermediary on the sell-side), whereby you are required to constantly update the company’s information memorandum.

 Conclusion